-Who can I tell about experience with sexual violence?
+Who can I tell about my experience with sexual violence?

-Cardiff University take a zero tolerance approach to acts of sexual violence and harassment, so if you are the target of such behaviour there are various options for support:
+Cardiff University takes a zero tolerance approach to acts of sexual violence and harassment, so if you are the target of such behaviour there are various options for support:

 - Start by talking to a trusted friend.

 - If you choose to disclose to our team, your disclosure can remain anonymous or you can choose to identify yourself so we can contact you and offer support.
 For both options, please use our online disclosure tool.